Fudan-iGEM/2025-wiki/pages/design.md

 | 5S                  | 5-GTTGCGGCCATATCTACCAGAAAG | 5-CGTATGGTCACCCACTACACTACT |

-#### 2)Yeast Membrane Engineering
+#### 2) Yeast Membrane Engineering

 The ergosterol biosynthesis pathway is crucial, with *ERG6* and *ERG5* defining membrane sterol composition and influencing the expression and functionality of heterologously expressed human GPCRs.
 Crucially, elevated ergosterol levels disrupt the proper integration and function of GPCRs in the yeast membrane.
 Consequently, deleting *ERG5/6* and redirecting sterol flux toward cholesterol significantly enhances receptor efficiency[^11].

-To leverage this for our application, we deleted *ERG5/6* and added TDH3p-driven zebrafish genes (*DHCR7/24*:BBa_25RCU5CB and BBa_25FOVO4C) through homologous recombination.
+To leverage this for our application, we deleted *ERG5/6* and added pREV1-driven (BBa_K3748015) zebrafish genes (*DHCR7/24*: BBa_25RCU5CB and BBa_25FOVO4C) through homologous recombination.
 This modification blocks ergosterol production and redirects zymosterol to cholesterol, which is necessary for the human receptor to function properly[^11].
 We confirmed this modification using cholesterol staining.

 Furthermore, the resulting reduced ergosterol content mimics a phenotype associated with antifungal drug resistance[^12], offering a platform to investigate the impact of membrane composition on drug sensitivity and to identify non-ergosterol-related targets.

-### Module 3—Controlling Individual Diversity
+### Module 3 — Controlling Individual Diversity

 Genomic instability can cause fungi to acquire multiple drug resistances in a short period.
 For example, changes in chromosome ploidy (e.g. from diploid to haploid) can result in the loss of sensitive genes, contributing to multi-drug resistance[^14].
 Similarly, chromosome duplication can result in the upregulation of resistance-related genes[^26].
 These findings suggest a strong correlation between ploidy and drug resistance.

 To simulate this phenomenon, we introduced two strategies to control chromosomal ploidy.

-First, we introduced the meiosis-inducing gene *IME1*(BBa_250R9OVR) under the control of a pTet2 promoter or pCUP1 promoter.
+First, we introduced the meiosis-inducing gene *IME1* (BBa_250R9OVR) under the control of a pTet2 promoter or pCUP1 promoter.
 Ime1 is an essential transcriptional activator for meiosis-specific gene expression.
 By interacting with other transcription factors, it activates genes involved in the meiotic process[^15].
-We verified this module through cell size analysis and PI staining observed under a microscope.
+We verified this module through cell size and propidium Iodide (PI) staining observed under a microscope.

+@@@@

 <div style="text-align: center;" id="fig4">
     <img src="https://static.igem.wiki/teams/5643/pageimage/design/fig-ime1-compressed.webp" style="width:80%">